Back pain is very common, with around one in three of us getting back pain every year. It’s usually the lower back that’s affected.

 - having poor posture

-There may be other, more serious underlying causes of your low back pain, but these are rare.
+There may be other, more serious underlying causes of your low back pain.
 They include:

 If, however, your symptoms don’t improve after a few weeks, you may need to have: